itsha123/us-debt-clock/README.md

 # US Debt Clock

 An open-source project to visualize the current US debt using real, fact-based data.
-Created as an alternative to [usdebtclock.org](https://usdebtclock.org) which provides inaccurate statistics.
+Created as an alternative to [usdebtclock.org](https://usdebtclock.org) and similar websites which provide inaccurate statistics.

 ## Features
 - Real-time visualization of US debt changes